PTSD, Adjustment Disorder, and the Healing Power of Iron

 Lost in the PTSD discussion, however, are other behavioral health challenges that veterans and active duty service members are likely to face from time to time due to the nature of military service.
 During psychotherapy, I told my therapist about defiant and impulsive behavior, rageful anger, constant nervousness, feelings of hopelessness, shortness of breath, sleepless nights, and thoughts of suicide.
 Of these symptoms, the anger was the most dangerous because I was getting into altercations on the street, and pushing away from my family.
 After lengthy treatment that was decidedly unpleasant, my illness began to look like adjustment disorder and depression.

-Stressors of adjustment disorder can include the death of someone close, relationship problems, general life changes, health issues including injuries, and relocation.
+Stressors of adjustment can include the death of someone close, relationship problems, general life changes, health issues including injuries, and relocation.
 Basically, common stressors of adjustment disorder describe the average military lifestyle.